What Do You Call a Male Dog? A practical guide to Canine Nomenclature

 Breed-Specific Terminology: Beyond the Generic

 While "dog" is a catch-all term, the specific breed of a male dog often dictates alternative, more descriptive names.
-For example, a male German Shepherd might be referred to as a German Shepherd dog or simply a GSD.
-This practice extends to nearly all breeds, adding specificity and a deeper understanding of the dog's lineage and characteristics.
-This nuanced approach to naming highlights the importance of breed recognition within the canine community.
+As an example, a male German Shepherd might be referred to as a German Shepherd dog or simply a GSD.
+In real terms, this practice extends to nearly all breeds, adding specificity and a deeper understanding of the dog's lineage and characteristics.
+Practically speaking, this nuanced approach to naming highlights the importance of breed recognition within the canine community.
 Some breeds even have specific names for male dogs within their own breed standards.

 Consider the following examples: